RaspberryPiFoundation/sense-hat-curriculum/en-GB/compass-maze/index.md

     ![screenshot](images/compass-north.png)

-+ Change your code code to display an 'N' when the compass heading is between 45 and 135:
++ Change your code to display an 'N' when the compass heading is between 45 and 135:

     ![screenshot](images/compass-north-code.png)